the-programmers-hangout/awesome-science/README.md

 - [The Biggest Ideas in the Universe!](https://www.youtube.com/playlist?list=PLrxfgDEc2NxZJcWcrxH3jyjUUrJlnoyzX) - A playlist that covers everything you could ever want to know about the Universe, that we know about!
 #### Youtube Videos
 #### Youtube Channels
-- [Anton Petrov](https://www.youtube.com/user/whatdamath) - Teaches subscribers through video games and simulations about situations and possibilites and their after effects.
+- [Anton Petrov](https://www.youtube.com/user/whatdamath) - Teaches subscribers through video games and simulations about situations and possibilities and their after effects.
 - [NASA](https://www.youtube.com/user/NASAtelevision)
 - [PBS Space Time](https://www.youtube.com/c/pbsspacetime/featured) - PBS always makes great content, and this channel is no exception to that rule.
 A great place to learn about this topic.
 - [Scott Manley](https://www.youtube.com/c/szyzyg/featured) - A really cool channel about a software developer who works with a lot of physical science - mainly stuff surrounding Astronomy.